9 Ways to Manage Your Schizophrenia Medicationby Eileen Bailey Health Writer

 Remember the benefits

-Taking medication outweighs the risk of relapsing and having a chronic illness for most people.
+Taking medication outweighs the risk of relapsing for most people.
 Only a minority of people can recover without taking maintenance medication.
-Popping pills, while we’re often fraught with mixed feelings about doing this, can give us a competitive advantage in having a better life.
+While you may not want to take medication, remind yourself of the benefits daily.